Extensions and Application Auxiliary Services Policy

-- The University disclaims any liability for the use of these auxiliary services, regardless of the type of action brought against the User.
+- The University disclaims any liability for using these auxiliary services, regardless of the type of action brought against the User.

-- Members of the Fordham Community are prohibited from the sharing, posting, storing, or disclosing of any Fordham Protected or Fordham Sensitive data by the terms of the Data Classification Policy.
+- Members of the Fordham Community are prohibited from sharing, posting, storing, or disclosing any Fordham Protected or Fordham Sensitive data by the terms of the Data Classification Policy.

 - Users must abide by the terms of the Acceptable Uses of IT Infrastructure and Resources Policy and all University policies related to third-party usage.